jeinselen/VF-BlenderAutosaveRender/README.md

 ![screenshot of the estimated render time remaining display in the menu bar of the Blender render window](images/screenshot6-estimate.png)

-When enabled in the plugin preferences, Autosave Render can track elapsed time during animation rendering and calculate a rough estimate based on the number of frames completed versus remaining.
+When enabled in the plugin preferences, the plugin can track elapsed time during animation rendering and calculate a rough estimate based on the number of frames completed versus remaining.

 This isn't particularly accurate, especially during the first few frames or in scenes with a great deal of variability in render time from frame to frame, but can give a general guess as to how much render time remains.